Account

 The bid-ask spread is the difference between the bid and ask (‘sell’ and ‘buy’) prices of the security.
 The ask price (also known as the offer price) always exceeds the bid price, so the price needs to move through the spread before an open position turns a profit.
 The bid-ask spread can be seen as a measure of supply and demand for a certain asset on the market, and therefore the market’s liquidity is a big factor in how narrow the spread is.

-Every time you hold a trade open overnight, your position will be subject to an interest fee.
-How the fee is calculated – and whether you pay or receive it – depends on a range of factors.
-You can take a look at some specifics in the examples below.
+Every time you hold a trade open overnight – unless you’re using a 1X account, or trading on shares with 1:1 leverage in a CFD or spread betting account – your position will be subject to a funding adjustment.
+How the adjustment is calculated, and whether you pay or receive it, depends on a range of factors.

 Formula